mrezaei92/cloud_based_image_database/README.md

     * Click `DEPLOY`.
     * **Note:** Linking the index to the endpoint can take 10-30 minutes or more.
 Wait until the deployment is complete and the endpoint shows the deployed index.

+### 3. Configure Server Settings

+Before building the server's Docker image, you **must** update the configuration variables in the `server/utils.py` file to match your GCP environment setup.

+* **Edit the file:** Open `server/utils.py` in a text editor.
+* **Update the following variables:**
+    * `PROJECT_ID`: Set this to your Google Cloud Project ID.
+    * `REGION`: Set this to the GCP region where you created your Vertex AI Index Endpoint (e.g., 'us-central1').
+    * `INDEX_ENDPOINT_ID`: Set this to the numerical ID of the Vertex AI Index Endpoint you created in Step 2.
+    * `DEPLOYED_INDEX_ID`: Set this to the ID you assigned to the deployed index when linking the Index to the Endpoint in Step 2 (e.g., 'deployed_celebrity_index_001').
+    * `BUCKET_NAME`: Set this to the name of the GCS bucket where you uploaded your dataset (e.g., 'faceverification_me').
+    * `DATASET_ADD`: Set this to the relative path *within* the bucket where the image folders are located (e.g., 'CelebrityFacesmall/').
+Make sure it ends with a `/`.
+    * `NUM_NEIGHBORS`: (Optional) Adjust the number of similar images (neighbors) the search should return.
+The default is 5.

+* **Save the changes** to `server/utils.py`.

-### 3. Build the Server Docker Image
+### 4. Build the Server Docker Image

-Build the Docker image for the server application located in the `server/` directory.
+Now, build the Docker image for the server application located in the `server/` directory.
+This image will include the configuration changes you just made.

 * **On Linux:**
     ```bash
-    docker build -t MY_IMAGE server
+    docker build -t MY_IMAGE_NAME server
     ```
 * **On Mac (Apple Silicon M1/M2/M3):** You might need `buildx` to build for the target `linux/amd64` architecture used by Cloud Run.
     ```bash
-    docker buildx build --platform linux/amd64 -t MY_IMAGE server
+    docker buildx build --platform linux/amd64 -t MY_IMAGE_NAME server
     ```

-Replace `MY_IMAGE` with a suitable name for your image.
-It's good practice to include your project ID and potentially a version tag.

-### 4. Push the Server Image to Artifact Registry
+### 5. Push the Server Image to Artifact Registry

 Push the built Docker image to Google Cloud Artifact Registry.
 The `push_docker.bash` script automates this process, including tagging the image, creating the Artifact Registry repository if it doesn't exist, and handling Docker authentication with GCP.